-Figure 187: Stream Timing application banner
+Figure 164: Stream Timing application banner

-The following options adjust the Stream Timing application:
+These options adjust the Stream Timing application appearance:

-■ The maximize icon (expands the application tile to the full screen.
-The minimize icon (collapse the tile back to its original size.

-- The expand icon (expands or collapses the tile vertically.
-If the tile expands it will cover the tile above or below, depending on whether you are expanding the top or bottom quarter tile.
-Use the collapse icon (to bring the tile back to its original size. - The gear icon (opens the application settings menu.
+- The icon expands the Stream Timing application tile to the full screen.
+The icon collapses the tile back to its original size. - The licon expands the tile vertically.
+If the tile expands it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile.
+The licon sets the tile to quarter tile size. - The icon opens the Stream Timing application settings menu to adjust the tile settings.

 NOTE.
-After the application settings menu is opened, a move icon () is displayed.
-Press this icon to move the settings menu horizontally.
+After the application settings menu is opened, the icon displays.
+Select this icon to move the settings menu horizontally.